eyedeekay/go-I2P-jpackage/README.md

 And you trust them to like, actually release updates in a timely and secure manner?

 ...
 It might even be a good idea.

+# The Big TODO:

+How to host a secure, signed newsfeed to provide updates for your app which embeds I2P?
+Because that's what this does, at least, in a perfect world.